Explosive Report Exposes the Molten Core of the Brexit, Trump, Russia Scandal

 The report will intensify pressure on Prime Minister Theresa May to launch a full public inquiry into both dark money and dark data in British elections.

-Labour MP David Lammy told the Byline Times that “the scale and depth of malicious disinformation and foreign interference this report uncovers demands an urgent response from the Prime Minister on behalf of the British Government”.
+Labour MP David Lammy told this newspaper that “the scale and depth of malicious disinformation and foreign interference this report uncovers demands an urgent response from the Prime Minister on behalf of the British Government.

-“It is now blindingly obvious that we need a criminal investigation – equivalent to the US’ Mueller inquiry – to investigate any possible links between the 2016 Leave campaign, Donald Trump’s campaign team and Russia,” Lammy said.
+“It is now blindingly obvious that we need a criminal investigation – equivalent to the US’ Mueller inquiry – to investigate any possible links between the 2016 Leave campaign, Donald Trump’s campaign team and Russia.”

 Russian Influence Operations

-The DCMS committee, chaired by conservative MP Damian Collins, has been sitting for two years and has provided the most comprehensive account so far of the impact of Russia’s hybrid warfare on Western democracies and its interaction with the populist movements associated with the Brexit vote in 2016 and the election of Donald Trump six months later.
+The Digital, Culture, Media and Sport (DCMS) Committee chaired by Conservative MP Damian Collins, has been sitting for two years and has provided the most comprehensive account so far of the impact of Russia’s hybrid warfare on Western democracies and its interaction with the populist movements associated with the Brexit vote in 2016 and the election of Donald Trump six months later.

 It’s obviously of some concern to the Kremlin.
-According to the report published today, nearly two-thirds of the views of the interim report, published online last July, were from foreign IP addresses.
-(The average for most parliamentary publications is only a fifth.)
-Over half of these foreign views were from Russia.
+According to the report published today, nearly two-thirds of the views of the committee’s interim report – published online last July – were from foreign IP addresses (the average for most parliamentary publications is only a fifth.)
+More than half of these foreign views were from Russia.
 The July report was more popular in Moscow than in London.

 Had Russia paid for a social media campaign of this scale the committee estimates it would have cost between £1.4 and 4.14 million.

 Though the portrayal of Facebook as “digital gangsters” will dominate domestic headlines because of its founder Mark Zuckerberg’s failure to answer the DCMS Committee’s many questions, buried in the hundred-page report are more details of malign Russian activity in UK politics.